Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Introduction

 Based on this multi-dimensional representation, manifold learning techniques can be utilized to discover the lower-dimensional intrinsic manifold embedded in the higher-dimensional attribute space of the catalog.
 The main linear manifold learning techniques are Principal Component Analysis (PCA) \cite{jolliffe2002principal} and Multi-Dimensional Scaling (MDS) \cite{martin1993measuring}.
-By applying eigenvalue decomposition, PCA tries to preserve the most covariance information in the reduced-order space, while MDS focuses on the preservation of Euclidean distances between sample points.
-However, they lack the ability to map a non-linear manifold (e.g., the ``Swiss Roll'') to a reduced-order space \cite{tenenbaum2000global}.
-Typical non-linear manifold learning techniques include Locally Linear Embedding (LLE) \cite{roweis2000nonlinear,de2003supervised}, Kernel PCA (KPCA) \cite{scholkopf1998nonlinear,cao2003comparison}, and Isomap \cite{tenenbaum2000global,balasubramanian2002isomap}.
-Particularly, Isomap is a variant of MDS that uses geodesic distances calculated by the Dijkstra algorithm \cite{dijkstra1959note} instead of Euclidean distances, thereby preserving the intrinsic non-linear topology of the instance set.
-These manifold learning techniques have been widely applied in identification problems \cite{meng2015identification}, structural optimization \cite{raghavan2013towardsa}, and visualization \cite{patwari2005manifold}.
+PCA applies eigenvalue decomposition to preserve the most covariance information in the reduced-order space.
+MDS instead focuses on preserving Euclidean distances between sample points.
+However, they lack the ability to map a non-linear manifold to a reduced-order space \cite{tenenbaum2000global}.
+Typical non-linear manifold learning techniques include Locally Linear Embedding (LLE) \cite{roweis2000nonlinear,de2003supervised}, Kernel Principal Component Analysis (KPCA) \cite{scholkopf1998nonlinear,cao2003comparison}, and Isomap \cite{tenenbaum2000global,balasubramanian2002isomap}.
+Particularly, Isomap is a variant of MDS that replaces Euclidean distances with geodesic distances computed by the Dijkstra algorithm \cite{dijkstra1959note}.

-In previous deterministic optimization frameworks, the reduced-order representation was further approximated by continuous polynomial interpolations so that gradient-based methods, such as the Method of Moving Asymptotes (MMA) \cite{svanberg1987method,svanberg1993method}, could be applied on a continuous manifold.
+In previous deterministic optimization frameworks, the reduced-order representation was further approximated by continuous polynomial interpolations.
+This allowed gradient-based methods, such as the Method of Moving Asymptotes (MMA) \cite{svanberg1987method,svanberg1993method}, to be applied on a continuous manifold.
 Since the original categorical problem admits only finite catalog instances, the continuous optimum must then be rounded off to a nearby admissible instance through a nearest-neighbor search \cite{shakhnarovich2006nearest}.
-This \textit{continuous relaxation and rounding-off} strategy is efficient in the continuous search stage, but the rounded design may differ from the continuous solution in objective value, constraint status, and physical interpretation.
-We refer to this mismatch as \textbf{Decoding Failure} (or Rounding-off Error), which becomes more pronounced when the catalog manifold is highly non-linear or sparsely sampled.
+However, the rounded design may differ from the continuous solution in objective value, constraint status, and physical interpretation.
+We refer to this mismatch as decoding failure (or Rounding-off Error), which becomes more pronounced when the catalog manifold is highly non-linear or sparsely sampled.